 Venerable sir, I have a boy named Ciravāsī who stays at an outside residence.
 Early in the morning, venerable sir, having risen, I dispatch a man, saying: ‘Go, my good man, find out how the boy Ciravāsī is.’
 And, venerable sir, until that man returns, I remain anxious: ‘I hope nothing afflicts the boy Ciravāsī!’”

 “What do you think, headman?
-If your son Ciravāsī were executed, imprisoned, fined, or blamed, would it cause you sorrow, lamentation, pain, grief, and despair?”
+If your son Ciravāsī were executed, imprisoned, fined, or blamed, would it cause you sorrow, lamentation, pain, displeasure, and despair?”

-“Venerable sir, if my son Ciravāsī were executed, imprisoned, fined, or blamed, my very life might be altered—how could sorrow, lamentation, pain, grief, and despair not arise in me?”
+“Venerable sir, if my son Ciravāsī were executed, imprisoned, fined, or blamed, my very life might be altered—how could sorrow, lamentation, pain, displeasure, and despair not arise in me?”

 “So, headman, by this method too it should be understood: ‘Whatever suffering arises, all of it arises rooted in desire, based on desire.
 For desire is the root of suffering.’